willdurand-edu/security-slides/src/06_oauth.md

 1. You ask for a **Request Token** and specify your **callback**;
 2. You direct the user to the **Authorization Screen**;
-3. You receive a token at the URL you specified;
+3. You receive a token at the URL you have specified;
 4. You ask for an **Access Token**;
 5. You make API calls!